 The new application will be web-based, it will be executed via web browser as a stand-alone application.
 A URL link will be embedded in Credit Lens Application so that CL users can easily access it.

-Application’s scope is to communicate with Teiresias System, fetch all questionnaire’s data related to a specific customer, calculate scores/grades and transfer required data into Credit Lens Data Structures.
+Application’s scope is to communicate with Teiresias System, via means of an intermediate CBS service, which will decide whether to query the intermediate Bank’s database or the online Teiresias API, fetch all questionnaire’s data related to a specific customer, calculate scores/grades and transfer required data into Credit Lens Data Structures.

 Web Application Integration